CleverCloud/doc.clever-cloud.com/runtimes/java/select-java-version.md

 ## Selecting your java version

-Simply create a file **clevercloud/java_version** containing just the java version you want inside.
+Simply set the environement varaiable **JAVA_VERSION** to the version you want

 Accepted values are `6`, `7` and `8`

+## Retrocompatibility with the old configuration system

+If you have set your java version with the old system (wich consist by set the version in a file **clevercloud/java_version**), don't worry, we guarantee retrocompatibility with this configuration